-The National Exercise and Sports Trainers Association (NESTA), through Wexford University offers an online personal trainer cert for $675.
+The National Exercise and Sports Trainers Association (NESTA), through Wexford University, offers an online personal trainer cert for $675.
 There are several payment options available.
-For more info on the NESTA/Wexford online cert click this link.
-Through Wexler, people are also able to obtain online college degrees as well.

 NSCA Online Cert

-The National Strength and Conditioning Association (NSCA) technically does not have an “online cert” in the sense that people can take the test from their home.
-Rather, people study on their own and must travel to an assessment center to take the test on a computer.
+The National Strength and Conditioning Association (NSCA) does not have an “online cert.”
+Rather, you study on own and travel to an assessment center to take the test on a computer.
 As such, this is not really an “online” certification.
-I wanted to mention this in case anyone was wondering about it.
-For more on the NSCA see my post NSCA vs NASM.
+I wanted to mention this in case anyone was confused about it.
+For more on the NSCA read these: